-One way Walk-in Tub models will differ is in the direction the door swings.
+Walk-in Tub models differ in the direction the door swings.
 Some models have a door that swings inwards into the tub and others have a door that swings outwards into the bathroom.
-The pros and cons of both types can be found below.
+The pros and cons of both door types can be found below.

 Walk-in Tub With Inward Swinging Door:

-- Door opens into the interior of the tub, making it more practical for use in small bathrooms.
+- A door that opens inwards into the interior of the tub is more practical for use in small bathrooms.

-- It can be difficult to awkwardly maneuver around an inward-opening door in order to open and close it when standing inside the tub.
+- It can be difficult for a person to awkwardly maneuver around an inward-opening door in order to open and close it whilst standing inside the tub.

 Walk-in Tub With Outward Swinging Door:

-- In small bathrooms, an outward-swinging door may be blocked from opening fully by a nearby vanity, toilet or other fixture.
+- An outward-swinging door may be blocked from opening fully by a nearby vanity, toilet or other fixture.

-- The door seal on an outward-swinging door may not last as long as the door seal on a tub with an inward-swinging door and may need to be replaced periodically.
+- The door seal on an outward-swinging door are said to not last as long as the door seal on a tub with an inward-swinging door and may need to be replaced periodically.

 Walk-in Tub: Material

 A Walk-in tub’s outermost shell can be made from different materials.
 Most walk-in tubs are made from fiberglass, acrylic, or a combination of the two.
 The pros and cons of fiberglass and acrylic are described below.